Ms Kashmir Kaur (SFHEA)

 Profile

-I have taught English for Academic Purposes on a variety of courses to both postgraduate, undergraduate students and foreign language assistants at Leeds University since October 2008.
-I have spent time (7 weeks of Semester One 2016-2019) in China collaborating and teaching on the joint school project between the Leeds Engineering Faculty and South West Jiaotong University in Chengdu.
-I have led and developed a number of courses over the years e.g. Level 2 Academic English for Postgraduate Studies (AEPS), Academic Communication for AEPS and Language in Context Sustainability Module.
-Currently I’m the module lead for the Foreign Language Assistants’ English Language Course and Language for Engineering Summer Pre-Sessional and I’m collaborating with colleagues in the Faculty of the Environment (School of Earth and Environment and the Institute of Transport Studies) with In-sessional provision.
-I am also a member of the Faculty of Arts, Humanities and Cultures’ Athena SWAN Self Assessment Team and the Faculty’s Decolonising Student Education Working Group.
-Plus, I have recently been the Staff Sustainability Architect for the School of Languages, Cultures and Societies and developed and taught on the AEPS PGR module.
+I have taught English for Academic Purposes (EAP) to both postgraduate and undergraduate students at the University of Leeds since October 2008.
+My experience at Leeds includes teaching in China (the first 7 weeks of Semester One 2016-2019) developing and teaching on the joint school project between the Leeds Engineering and Physical Sciences Faculty and the South-West Jiaotong University in Chengdu.
+Over the years, I have led, developed and taught on a number of courses e.g. Level 2 Academic English for Postgraduate Studies (AEPS), Academic Communication, Language in Context Sustainability Module, AEPS PGR and Language for Engineering.
+Currently, I’m the module lead for the Foreign Language Assistants’ English Language Course and the In-sessional lead for the School of Earth and Environment and the Institute of Transport.

-My teaching experience also includes Academic English at Durham University, International Foundation Course at Leeds Metropolitan University and ESOL/EFL at Shipley & Leeds City colleges.
+My teaching prior to Leeds includes Academic English at Durham University.
 Additionally, I have taught in Beirut for the British Council where I was involved in developing and delivering continuing professional development training to Palestinian and Lebanese teachers with respect to teaching content in the medium of English.

 Prior to moving into the education sector, I spent several years working in the broadcasting industry.
-My time in television gave me extensive research, business and media experience and an in-depth knowledge of programme making particularly in the documentaries, features and factual entertainment departments.
+My time in television gave me extensive research and media experience and an in-depth knowledge of programme making particularly in the documentaries, features and factual entertainment departments.

 Responsibilities